 University of Illinois Classes

-The Fab Lab’s main mission is to support education through promoting interdisciplinary design thinking / learning and computational tinkering.
+The Fab Lab’s main mission is to support education through promoting interdisciplinary design thinking, digital literacies and makerspace pedagogy.
 We offer a number of classes hosted exclusively at the lab and collaborate with other units to provide workshop time and project support for related and visiting classes.
 Some examples are provided below.
 Professors and units seeking to schedule a visit or host a class at the Fab Lab should contact us directly.

 - Graphic and Industrial Design – building a library of graphic layouts based on remixing the fundamentals of existing information interface designs; examining the role of information and interface in the process of artistic creation

 - Communications, Education and Humanities – a reflective exploration of digital literacy, consideration and critique of narratives present in game design and interactive systems like Facebook, emphasis on the affordances of different media in presenting content interactively, creation or improvement of a tutorial to help users better understand an existing interface for a rapid fabrication tool

 - Engineering, Computer Science and HCI – coding a game with automation and logic puzzles using RPG Maker, modifying code libraries to collect data via sensors with the Arduino platform to make an invention mockup, think-aloud heuristic analysis of the interaction models featured in the most recent Ubuntu-based operating systems, utilizing paper prototyping as an inclusive method for conveying initial prototypes

 - Business – deliverable consulting briefs and development plans for web-based information resources based on real-world prompts, including a focus on making interactivity more accessible for screen readers

 This all culminates in a team-based design final where students go through an iterative design process to develop, interpret and present a unique usable information interface invention.